Prince Albert National Park: Interpretive programs

 Bicycle rentals are available in Waskesiu townsite.

 Wildlife and bird watching

 Flycatchers, Tennessee warblers, red-necked grebe, brown creepers, nuthatches, three-toed woodpeckers, bald eagle, osprey, great blue herons, common loon are just a few of the many bird species to be seen in the park.
 Elk, black bear, fox, moose, beaver, deer, otter are a sampling of wild life of the park area.

 Although most people visit the park in summer, the best wildlife watching is often in the winter.
 Wolves often travel on the frozen lakes and along the ploughed roads, and elk and deer are common right in the town of Waskesiu.
 Open water at the Narrows on Waskesiu Lake and where the Waskesiu River exits from the lake makes otter sightings very reliable.
 Foxes, including the red, cross, and silver colour phases, are frequent sightings in winter too.

-Aurora watching

-Due to the park's northern latitude, auroras are very common on clear nights even when solar activity is relatively low.

 Golfing

 Stanley Thompson designed an 18-hole golf course in the park.
 It was built in the early 1930s.
 Its official name is the Waskesiu Golf Course, but is often called "The Lobstick" after a tournament it hosts each year.